ISO Training and Certification

 ISO Training Courses

-RAC has partnered with partnered with a renowned certifying body to bring you the best education and training experience.
+RAC has partnered with PECB a renowned certifying body to bring you the best education and training experience.

 We aim to help professionals and organizations show commitment and competence by providing them with valuable education, evaluation and certiﬁcation against rigorous internationally recognized standards.
 Our mission is to provide our clients with comprehensive services that inspire trust, continual improvement, demonstrate recognition, and benefit the society as a whole.